 "The inversion of aging is not a fairy tale, but a scientific possibility already demonstrated in eight different ways on animals", says theimportant geneticist.
-In mice, tissue damage was repaired, reaction times increased and cognition improved.
+In the mice, tissue damage was repaired, reaction times were increased and cognition improved.

 Knowing the specific functions of genes in a creature's DNA allows scientists to modify or add genes to the sequence and change the results.